thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 - Update an existing model; this might be necessary when encountering a known object in a new setting (e.g. different lighting), if the model is incomplete (e.g. unexplored part), or it has changed (e.g., your favorite mug now has a chip in it)
 - Simply eliminate incorrect hypotheses (when the models are sufficient but we're at the wrong location/on a different object)

-To treat learning and inference as lying on a continuum, we can utilize metadata stored in object models as a proxy/heuristic to use prediction errors in one way or another.
+To deal with continuous learning and refinement of potentially incomplete models, we can utilize metadata stored in object models as a proxy/heuristic to use prediction errors in one way or another.
 Heuristics may be:

 - **Hypothesis coverage**: If some hypotheses remain valid after prediction errors, the existing models are likely sufficient and we should focus on hypothesis elimination.
 However, if all hypotheses are eliminated (or less than a certain percentage threshold), we may need to learn a new model or update an existing one.